 Preventing opioid overdose is a priority for DPH, and addressing opioid overdose prevention in treatment can reduce risk and increase safety.
 This Practice Guidance provides information and resources for organizational readiness and staff training as well as for ensuring that overdose prevention, recognition and response are included in all stages of treatment.

-All BSAS-funded treatment providers are eligible for free staff training, technical assistance and naloxone for on-site emergency response from Praxis, a program of the Center for Social Innovation.
+All BSAS-funded treatment providers are eligible for free staff training, technical assistance and a limited supply of naloxone for on-site emergency response from Praxis, a program of the Center for Social Innovation.